lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 SERVER_PORT=8081 INSTANCE_ID=1 java -jar build/libs/interactive-queries-0.0.1-SNAPSHOT.jar
 ```

-After a quick rebalancing process, both apps are in running state and we can
+After a quick rebalancing process, both apps are in running state, and we can
 test the endpoint again:

 ```sh